 We may be going in and out of lockdowns, either nationally or locally, for some time.
 That means having to adapt to the current advice on health and safety, childcare arrangements and the safety of transport networks.

 A bit of creativity could be the answer here.
 For example, staggering working times, reducing the number of people needed in meetings, using virtual tools to connect, collaborate and create.
 Above all, people need to feel part of one team.

 - A chance to diversify the talent pool

 One of the benefits of our virtual structure has been the ability to expand the talent pool.
 We’re not restricted to a single location (in fact, my Executive team is in London, Valencia, Aberdeen and North Carolina), so there’s no bias towards those who live in usually bigger, more expensive cities.
+We receive many applications and resumes of candidates online from different countries.
 We have people working for us from all over the world, which brings great diversity (and language skills).
 Not having to commute means we have more people who have disabilities, whose brilliant talent we wouldn’t be able to benefit from if we all had to commute.
 We have a greater age range in the business, too, as some of our team work flexible hours or part time.
 These are all fantastic consequences of not having rigid working structures.